 It’s common to go through several iterations of instructions when the task is more complex than “hot dog or not hot dog”.
 You will notice huge improvements in output quality when your task comes with accurate, clear, and detailed instructions.
 We even have a separate guide on how to write instructions.

 Assuming your image was marked as Not hot dog, you can click on ✔ Correct.

 When you mark an output as correct, it is added to your ground truth dataset.
 Ground truth data is data that super.AI knows to be labeled correctly.
 We use it to benchmark performance.
 The better your ground truth data, the better your project’s output will be.

 Congratulations, you’ve set up your first super.AI project!

 If you have ground truth data (i.e., input data alongside the correct output) available, the best thing you can do is upload that now.
 This will provide a solid foundation for super.AI to measure your project’s performance and better tailor the output to your expectations.
 If you don’t have any ground truth data, then you can go ahead and upload more raw data for labeling.
-Your next 99 data points are free of charge.
-Once you’ve uploaded those and they’ve been labeled, you will unlock your performance options—which is where you choose your pricing plan—then you can continue uploading data under the agreed pricing.

 |How to add and manage ground truth|